bafnetwork/baf-wallet-v3/docs/docs/Commands.md

 Send either native NEAR or a NEP-141 (TODO: link) fungible token to another Discord user

 ### sendNFT
+Send an NFT to another Discord user.
+The NFT's contract can either be the Discord Guild's default contract or a contract specified in the command

 ## Discord Guild Admin Commands